 # cat test test1 test2 > test3

-13. Sorting Contains of Multiple Files in a Single File
+13. Sorting Contents of Multiple Files in a Single File

-This will create a file test4 and output of cat command is piped to sort and result will be redirected in a newly created file.
+This will create a file test4 and the output of the cat command is piped to sort and the result will be redirected to a newly created file.

 # cat test test1 test2 test3 | sort > test4